 It may be hard to believe, but once again the Christmas season is upon us.
 Along with the joy of celebrating the birth of Christ come stressors such as shopping, decorating, baking and possibly traveling.
 For those who also care for a loved one suffering from dementia or Alzheimer’s, trying to accomplish everything while providing 24 hour care can be extremely difficult.
 However, if you plan appropriately, it is possible to not only maintain your sanity, but to actually enjoy the holiday season.

 This time of year can also create stress for your loved one whose anxiety level can often mirror your own.
 Simple changes in routine can cause unexpected anxiety which may increase with the inability to verbalize what they are feeling.
 Additionally, it is not unusual for a person suffering from Alzheimer’s disease for example, to become agitated or confused easily around others.
 In order to best achieve a Merry Christmas, the following suggestions may be helpful:

 The long term health of you and your loved one depends on the decisions you make.
 It is therefore extremely important, particularly during the holidays, that you plan ahead.
-While you certainly cannot expect things to return to normal, it is possible to enjoy the Christmas season.
-By following the suggestions above, you can still experience a Merry Christmas.
+While you certainly cannot expect things to return to normal, by following the above suggestions, it is possible to enjoy the Christmas season.

 May each of you have a Blessed, Happy and Merry Christmas.
 “For there is born to you this day in the City of David a Savior, who is Christ the Lord.”
 Luke 2:11

 The Elder and Estate Planning Law Firm, P.L.L.C.

 This blog post is written by Brett A. Howell, Certified Elder Law Attorney.
 The blog is written as a service of The Elder and Estate Planning Law Firm, P.L.L.C.
 This information is for general informational purposes only and does not constitute legal advice.
 For a consultation to address specific questions, please call (810) 953-3846.